pkay100/Time_Tracker_Assignment/README.md

 # Time_Tracker_Assignment

-This is a project result for group 17,a time tracking program using python.
+This is a project result for group 17, a time tracking program using python.

 To use this application:
 1. Run the codes in a python supporting editor